EugeneCore/litebase/readme.md

 });
 ```

-Gets method will find all document in a specific collection by a query.
+.gets method will find all documents in a specific collection by a query.
 It will return an array of document objects:

 ```js
 db.gets('users', {banned: true}, function(documents)